wolfgangasdf/iqp-book/ad-perturbation-theory.md

 `[slide]`

 Let's examine this.
-For $k = n$, the left hand side is zero and we obtain again the expression for the first-order Energy correction.
+For $k = n$, the left hand side is zero and we obtain again the expression for the first-order energy correction.

 For $k \neq n$ only the $m=k$ term of the sum is nonzero, and the rightmost term is zero, and we obtain